choonchernlim/test-spock/README.md

 * Two different ways to perform assertions with different set of data.
 * Ability to create custom label for `@Unroll` to make test case label more readable.

+### Example 4 : Shared and non-shared instance fields.

+* By default, all instance fields are not shared between feature methods.
+* Use `@Shared` if the instance is very expensive to create.

 ### Helpful Links

 * https://code.google.com/p/spock/ - Spock's official site.